Trade Forex Trading

 Pivots Points

-Pivot points levels can be used in many different ways.
-Here are a couple of the most common methods for utilizing and using them:
+Pivot points can be used in quite a few different ways when trading.
+Here are some of the most typical ways to use them:

-Trend Reversals: In trend reversals, a buy signal occurs when the price moves towards a support zone, gets very near to it, touches this point, or only moves slightly through this point, and then reverses and starts heading and moving in the other direction.
+When trends change: In trend changes, a buy signal happens when the price goes toward a support zone, gets very close to it, touches it, or goes just past it, and then turns around and begins going in the other direction.

 To download this Pivot points Indicator: